Skip Navigation

 For further information regarding module availability, study dates and costs please contact the School of Allied Health, Social Work and Wellbeing on [email protected].

-If you have any queries regarding module content and your suitability to study please contact the Module Lead Padraic Lawless on email [email protected].
+If you have any queries regarding module content and your suitability to study please contact the Module Lead Padraic Lawless on 01695 657357 of by email: [email protected].

 Pathways